taranis-ai/taranis.ai/README.md

 ## Develop
-*Note: Clone the repository with submodules.*
+*Note: Clone the repository with submodules and some files depend on Git LFS.*

 ```
 hugo server